Asset Investigations for Litigation and Recovery

 How To Do Financial Asset Investigations: A Practical Guide for Private Investigators, Collections Personnel and Asset Recovery Specialists

-How To Do Financial Asset Investigations: A Practical Guide for Private Investigators, Collections Personnel, and Asset Recovery Specialists – This book emphasizes the use of public records and online resources and correlating the data from different open sources.
-It is an excellent primer for private investigators, recovery specialists, and collection agents who need to learn how to uncover financial information.
+A Practical Guide for Private Investigators, Collections Personnel, and Asset Recovery Specialists – This book emphasizes using public records and online resources and correlating the data from different open sources.
+It is an excellent primer for private investigators, recovery specialists, and collection agents who must learn how to uncover financial information.
 The book includes checklists for typical asset investigations and has a helpful glossary.
-In addition, it explores how the dark web is used by criminals, especially in organized crime.
+In addition, it explores how the dark web (aka DarkNet) is used by criminals, especially in organized crime.

 Related Articles